kkaleidoskull/kkaleidoskull/README.md

 pretty much the only fandom i care about is fnaf/dsaf. i most likely wont get your fandom references /lh

-i dark/comship for coping reasons. i dont have to explain anything to you unless i want to. however i also do NOT believe you have to have trauma to darkship etc. ship whataver u want for whatever reason!! be a problematic freak!! just dont hurt people :)
+i dark/comship for coping reasons. i dont have to explain anything to you unless i want to. however i also do NOT believe you have to have trauma to darkship etc. ship whataver u want for whatever reason!! be a problematic freak!! just dont hurt REAL people :)

 im an age regressor! im semi verb when regressed. touch/crowd discomf unless safe and big cuddle comf with safes when regressed. general iwecare. im hypersexual and my feelings are heightened when im regressed. pls be aware :<

-i sometimes use a t1p1ng qu1rk, usually when upset+overstimmed. no im not a system and no im not in the hs fandom /lh
+i sometimes use a t1p1ng qu1rk, usually when upset+overstimmed. (replacing "i"s and sometimes "y"s with "1"s)

 syscourse dni. im not a system and dont know my stance on any of that. i do have a friend who is an endo system, so dni if you dont like that!